Blockstream/satellite/README.md

 ![Spectrum Found](doc/spectrum_found_bpsk.png?raw=true "Spectrum Found")

-Now, if the signal band is clear and centered within `+-250` kHz, but you still can't see a peak in the "Frame Sync" page or, correspondingly, you can't get `Frame synchronization acquired` log in the console, it is possible that you are seeing the wrong signal or pointed to the wrong satellite.
-If you see two similar signal bands, both with an apparent `250` kHz flat level span, try adjusting the frequency parameter such that only one of them is "visible" at a time, based on the spectrum plots of the Overview tab.
+Now, if the signal band is clear and centered within `+-250 kHz`, but you still can't see a peak in the "Frame Sync" page or, correspondingly, you can't get `Frame synchronization acquired` log in the console, it is possible that you are seeing the wrong signal or pointed to the wrong satellite.
+If you see two similar signal bands, both with an apparent `250 kHz` flat level span, try adjusting the frequency parameter such that only one of them is "visible" at a time, based on the spectrum plots of the Overview tab.
 If that doesn't work, then it is likely not a signal problem, but rather a satellite problem.
 Try adjusting azimuth and/or elevation again to see if you can find a different satellite near the nominal angles that you got from the dish alignment tool.

-**ATTENTION:**

-In Europe, there is a nearby satellite that transmits a similar signal band on a similar frequency.
+**ATTENTION:** In Europe, there is a nearby satellite that transmits a similar signal band on a similar frequency.
 Use the above instructions and particularly the "Frame Sync" tab of the GUI in order to know when pointed correctly.

 4. Now that frame synchronization has been acquired, we are mostly done.
 At this point, we can only pursue some improvements to the signal quality.